Matchbox Twenty: 1995–2001: Yourself or Someone Like You and Mad Season

-Rob Thomas, Brian Yale, and Paul Doucette were part of the band Tabitha's Secret, which was based in Columbia, SC, with fellow members Jay Stanley and John Goff, before splitting to start a new band (what was to become Matchbox Twenty).
+Rob Thomas, Brian Yale, and Paul Doucette were part of the band Tabitha's Secret, which was based in Orlando, Florida, with fellow members Jay Stanley and John Goff, before splitting to start a new band (what was to become Matchbox Twenty).
 After recruiting Adam Gaynor from Criteria Recording Studios in Miami and Kyle Cook from the Atlanta Institute of Music, the band named themselves "Matchbox 20" and earned a recording contract with Atlantic Records.
 Doucette suggested the name after combining two words observed on the softball shirt of a man where Doucette was waiting tables.

 Matchbox 20 released their debut album, Yourself or Someone Like You, in 1996.
 While their first single, "Long Day", was a radio success in the west coast, the album soon spawned several Top 40 singles throughout 1997 and 1998, including "Push", "3 A.M.", "Real World", and "Back 2 Good".
 "Push" and "3 A.M." did not chart on the Billboard Hot 100 chart due to the rule in effect prior to 1998 that required a song to be released as a single in order to appear on the Hot 100.
 "Real World" and "Back 2 Good" proved to be the band's first entries into the Billboard Hot 100, after the rule was terminated.
 The album eventually shipped more than 12 million copies in the U.S. alone, achieving a diamond certification.
 In 1998, Matchbox 20 recorded a live version of their single, "3 A.M." for release on the charity album Live in the X Lounge, benefiting United Cerebral Palsy research.

 Before recording their second album, Thomas collaborated with Itaal Shur on a song called "Smooth" for Carlos Santana's comeback album, Supernatural.
 Thomas was supposed to act only as a songwriter for "Smooth", but Carlos Santana had him sing for it after hearing the song's demo.
 "Smooth" was the album's lead single and became a hit in 1999.
 Thomas won three Grammy Awards for writing and performing on "Smooth": Record of the Year, Song of the Year, and Best Popular Music Collaboration with Vocals.
 In 2000, Matchbox 20 adopted the spelling "Matchbox Twenty" and released their second album, Mad Season.
 The album, on the strength of several successful singles, including "Bent" (which peaked No. 1 on the Hot 100 chart) and "If You're Gone", was certified 4× platinum in the United States.
-The video for "Bent" made fun of singer Thomas' increased fame from "Smooth" by showing the other band members assaulting him.
+The video for "Bent" made fun of singer Thomas's increased fame from "Smooth" by showing the other band members assaulting him.
 The next two singles, "Mad Season" and "Last Beautiful Girl" were not as successful.